 poster of the exposition

-From march 23, 2012 untill january 6, 2013 the Halle Saint Pierre in Paris had an exposition of Italian outsider art, entitled Banditi dell'Arte and curated by Gustavo Giacoa and Martine Lusardy.
+From March 23, 2012 until January 6, 2013 the Halle Saint Pierre in Paris had an exposition of Italian outsider art, entitled Banditi dell'Arte and curated by Gustavo Giacoa and Martine Lusardy.

 A second part of the exposition focused on people whose creative activity can be placed under the umbrella of "outsider art".
 Here one could come along self-taught painters and sculptors, like Bonaria Manca, Giovanni Podesta and Carlo Zinelli and creators of art environments, like Luigi Buffo, Mario Andreoli, Marcello Cammi, Luigi Lineri, Vincent Brunetti and Maurizio Becherini.